 Why choose this programme?

-The master studies programme in Geosciences covers specializations in geology, geography, hydrology, geophysics, geomatics, meteorology and oceanography.
+The master's programme in Geosciences covers specializations in geology, geography, hydrology, geophysics, geomatics, meteorology and oceanography.
 You will learn about the Earth's structure, natural resources and the environment.

 The interaction between people and nature is a central theme in several of the programme options.
 Examples of these include the search for oil, geohazards, water resource management, pollution and climate change.